indigo-biosystems/hyperion/README.md

 ## Maintenance

-When improving hyperion, increment the version in `version.rb` (Hyperion uses [semantic versioning](http://semver.org)) and describe your changes in `CHANGES.md`.
+When improving hyperion, increment the version in `version.rb` and describe your changes in `CHANGES.md`.

 ## Design decisions